Gathering of the Ohio Faithful

 Friday, July 10

 Comp. hot breakfast at hotel.
-We’ll enjoy a nice backroads drive, up through the country as we head to the Honda Heritage Center of rural Marysville.
+We’ll enjoy a nice backroads drive, up through the country, to the Honda Heritage Center of rural Marysville.
 A tour of the museum is confirmed and will highlight the company's success in North America over the last half-century with an array of historical, current and future concept exhibits.
-Lunch will be catered-in, on-site at Honda, for convenience purposes.
-Please note: Our time at Honda will only involve the Heritage Center, we will not be touring the auto assembly plant (it’s 2 miles of walking!).
-Our next stop is intended to be the Transportation Research Center (TRC), outside of East Liberty, the largest independent vehicle test facility and proving grounds in the U.S. Dinner will be coordinated at a convenient location on our way back to the hotel, avoiding metro traffic during that time of the day.
-Folks will be able to enjoy the hospitality room all evening.
+Lunch will be catered-in, on-site, as a convenience.
+Please note, our time at Honda will only involve the Heritage Center, we will not be touring the auto assembly plant, as it’s a 2 mile walk!
+Our next stop will be the super-cool Transportation Research Center (TRC), just outside of East Liberty, OH.
+This is the Nation’s largest independent proving grounds in the U.S. After seeing all that’s done to keep us safe in our automobiles, we’ll head back to the hotel late afternoon on a Friday—we’ll see how successfully we can, again, avoid rush hour!
+Dinner is also going to be fun!
+We’re catering in at the historic Barn at Stratford and will also tour the Meeker Homestead Museum.
+Listed on the National Register of Historic Places, this unique venue—owned by the Delaware County Historical Society—was the residence of the owner of the mill which used to be the livelihood for the Village of Stratford (did you even know it existed?
+Between Worthington and Delaware—very historic.
+Back at Nationwide Hotel, folks can enjoy the hospitality room all evening long.

 Saturday, July 11